vanhoangkha/Networking-fundamentals/Day48_QoS_Quality_of_Service.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/cdcdc302-9dbe-4dd8-9184-72d1f501bc1a)

-- If an IP PHONE is connected to the SWITCH PORT, it is RECOMMENDED to move the TRUST BOUNDARY to the IP PHONES
+- If an IP PHONE is connected to the Switch Cổng, it is RECOMMENDED to move the TRUST BOUNDARY to the IP PHONES
-- This is done via CONFIGURATION on the SWITCH PORT connected to the IP PHONE
+- This is done via Cấu hình on the Switch Cổng connected to the IP PHONE
-- If a user MARKS their PC’s TRAFFIC with a HIGH PRIORITY, the MARKING will be CHANGED (not trusted)
+- If a user MARKS their PC’s TRAFFIC with a HIGH PRIORITY, the Đánh dấu will be CHANGED (not trusted)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/606ad681-fad4-4f23-96bf-bd7dde91eaf4)

 ---

-QUEUING / CONGESTION MANAGEMENT
+QUEUING / CONGESTION Quản lý

-- When a NETWORK DEVICE receives TRAFFIC at a FASTER PACE than it can FORWARD out of the appropriate INTERACE, PACKETS are placed in that INTERFACE’S QUEUE as they wait to be FORWARDED
+- When a Mạng DEVICE receives TRAFFIC at a FASTER PACE than it can FORWARD out of the appropriate INTERACE, PACKETS are placed in that Giao diện’S QUEUE as they wait to be FORWARDED
 - When a QUEUE becomes FULL, PACKETS that don’t FIT in the QUEUE are dropped (Tail Drop)
 - RED and WRED DROP PACKETS early to avoid TAIL DROP

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5dbfd417-097c-4107-a5e1-b5476f423b15)

 - An essential part of QoS is the use of MULTIPLE QUEUES
-    - This is where CLASSIFICATION plays a role.
+    - This is where Phân loại plays a role.
-    - DEVICE can match TRAFFIC based on various factors (like DSCP MARKINGS in the IP HEADER) and then place it in the appropriate QUEUE
+    - DEVICE can match TRAFFIC based on various factors (like DSCP MARKINGS in the IP Header) and then place it in the appropriate QUEUE

-- HOWEVER, the DEVICE is only able to forward one FRAME out of an INTERFACE at once SO a *SCHEDULER*, is used to decide which QUEUE TRAFFIC is FORWARDED from the next
+- HOWEVER, the DEVICE is only able to forward one Khung out of an Giao diện at once SO a *SCHEDULER*, is used to decide which QUEUE TRAFFIC is FORWARDED from the next
     - *PRIORITZATION* allows the SCHEDULER to give certain QUEUES more PRIORITY than others

 ![image](https://github.com/psaumur/CCNA/assets/106411237/56bfe184-5bdf-4b8f-8851-756766456bf9)